Lithuanian Wars of Independence: War against the Bolsheviks

-In April the Lithuanian army began moving towards Vilnius, taking Žąsliai and Vievis, but their advances stopped on April 8.
+In April, the Lithuanian army began moving towards Vilnius, taking Žąsliai and Vievis, but their advances stopped on April 8.
 In the meantime, on April 19, the Polish army had taken Vilnius from the Bolsheviks and forced them to withdraw their left wing from territories south of the Neris River.
-The shortened front line that resulted allowed Lithuania to send stronger forces to northeastern Lithuania, and carry out operations there.
+The shortened front line that resulted allowed Lithuania to send stronger forces to northeastern Lithuania and carry out operations there.
 By May 3, the Separate Panevėžys Volunteer Regiment, supported by the 18th regiment of Saxonian volunteers, had secured Siesikai, Atkočiai, and Deltuva.
 They had also captured Ukmergė; Lithuanian units were the first to enter the city.

-In the beginning of March the mobilization began and Lithuanian forces increased their numbers.
-At the end of April the Lithuanian army's chain of command was reformed.
-General Silvestras Žukauskas was designated Chief of Staff, and on May 7 he assumed command of the entire Lithuanian army.
-A complete reorganization took place over the next new weeks, and the strengthened Lithuanian forces were now ready to push the Red Army back. Žukauskas decided to concentrate his Lithuanian forces in two areas.
+At the beginning of March, the mobilization began, and Lithuanian forces increased their numbers.
+At the end of April, the Lithuanian army's chain of command was reformed.
+General Silvestras Žukauskas was designated Chief of Staff, and on May 7, he assumed command of the entire Lithuanian army.
+A complete reorganization took place over the next few weeks, and the strengthened Lithuanian forces were now ready to push the Red Army back. Žukauskas decided to concentrate his Lithuanian forces in two areas.
 The first brigade, centered in the Ukmergė–Utena–Zarasai region, was called the Vilkmergė Group; the second brigade, centered in the Kėdainiai-Panevėžys-Rokiškis region, was called the Panevėžys Group.
 Operations planning was undertaken during the middle of May.

-On May 17 the reorganized army carried out its first operation, capturing the town of Kurkliai.
+On May 17, the reorganized army carried out its first operation, capturing the town of Kurkliai.
 Preparations were made for an advance on Anykščiai, which was taken on May 19, along with Skiemonys and Alanta.
-On May 22 the Lithuanian forces launched an advance on Utena, reaching the village of Diktarai.
+On May 22, the Lithuanian forces launched an advance on Utena, reaching the village of Diktarai.
 The initiative was met by a counterattack, and the Lithuanian forces retreated.
-The attack was stopped for several days, and line Alanta-Skiemonys-Anykščiai was taken.
+The attack was stopped for several days, and the line Alanta-Skiemonys-Anykščiai was taken.
 A drive towards Utena started on May 31, and the city was secured on June 2.

 The Panevėžys Group launched a drive towards Panevėžys on May 18.
-On May 19 the brigade secured Panevėžys and Raguva; on May 20 its field staff moved to Panevėžys.
+On May 19, the brigade secured Panevėžys and Raguva; on May 20, its field staff moved to Panevėžys.
 The city withstood a Bolshevik attack that took place on May 21 and 22.
-On May 24 Žukauskas ordered both groups to push farther.
+On May 24, Žukauskas ordered both groups to push farther.
 The Panevėžys Group advanced towards Kupiškis and secured Subačius on May 25.
-On May 30 they took Rokiškis; Bolshevik forces left Kupiškis on the night of May 30–31, and Lithuania secured that city on June 1.
-The advance continued, and on June 10 Lithuanian forces reached the territory controlled by Latvian partisans (Green Guard) and supplied them with munitions.
+On May 30, they took Rokiškis; Bolshevik forces left Kupiškis on the night of May 30–31, and Lithuania secured that city on June 1.
+The advance continued, and on June 10, Lithuanian forces reached the territory controlled by Latvian partisans (Green Guard) and supplied them with munitions.

 The Lithuanian successes continued, and by the end of August, the Bolsheviks were defeated near Zarasai.
-On October 2 Lithuania took Griva, a suburb of Daugavpils.
+On October 2, Lithuania took Griva, a suburb of Daugavpils.
 The Lithuanian forces stopped at the Daugava River near the border with Latvia, and the front line stabilized.
 The short-lived Litbel government was discontinued.